Jonny1987/WorkWith_admin/README.md

-# WorkWith
+# WorkWith admin

-An app for digital nomads and remote workers to work together in hotels, cafes and resturants
+This is for adding and deleting locations for WorkWith